gopasspw/gopass/docs/features.md

 ### JSON API

 `gopass jsonapi` enables communication with gopass via JSON messages.
 This is particularly useful for browser plugins like [gopassbridge](https://github.com/martinhoefling/gopassbridge) running gopass as native app.
 More details can be found in [docs/jsonapi.md](docs/jsonapi.md).

-## Road map

-- [x] Be 100% pass 1.4 compatible
-- [x] Storing binary files in gopass (almost done)
-- [x] Storing structured files and templates (credit cards, DBs, websites...)
-- [ ] UX improvements and more wizards
-- [ ] Tackle the information disclosure issue
-- [ ] Build a great work flow for requesting and granting access
-- [ ] Better and more fine grained ACL
-- [ ] Be nicely usable by semi- and non-technical users

-*Note: Being 100% pass compatible is a milestone, not a promise for the future.
-We will eventually diverge from pass to support more advanced features.
-This will break compatibility.*